MicrosoftLearning/mslearn-fabric/Instructions/Labs/08d-data-science-batch.md

 > **Note**: You need a Microsoft *school* or *work* account to complete this exercise.
 If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

-## Activate a Microsoft Fabric trial

-1. After signing up for a Microsoft Fabric account, navigate to the Microsoft Fabric portal at [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com).
-1. Select the **Account Manager** icon (the *user* image at the top right)
-1. In the account manager menu, select **Start trial** to start a Microsoft Fabric trial.
-1. After successfully upgrading to Microsoft Fabric, navigate to the home page by selecting **Fabric Home Page**.

 ## Create a workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

-1. On the [Microsoft Fabric home page](https://app.fabric.microsoft.com), select **Synapse Data Science**.
+1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com) at `https://app.fabric.microsoft.com` in a browser.
+1. Select **Synapse Data Science**.
-2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
+1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).
-3. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
+1. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).
-4. When your new workspace opens, it should be empty.
+1. When your new workspace opens, it should be empty.

     ![Screenshot of an empty workspace in Fabric.](./Images/new-workspace.png)